sinsotec/PDGCoin/README.md

 # PDGCoin

-Just a Coin for a EVM compatible Blockchain.
+Just a Coin for a EVM compatible Blockchain created for the BNB WEB 3 MASTERY.